-Courses are offered in six 8-week terms each academic year in a web-based delivery format.
+Courses are offered in six 7-week terms each academic year in a web-based delivery format.
+In addition, courses may be offered during the five-week mini-term between the Fall and Spring terms.
 Computer applications are utilized throughout the curriculum; therefore, entering students are expected to have proficiency in word processing, spreadsheet, and internet applications.
 While the vast majority of coursework can be completed according to your own schedule, some courses require synchronous elements in order to remain aligned with CAHME accreditation requirements.
-Some courses will require one to three hours of synchronous learning over eight weeks that may cover course overviews, lectures, faculty-student discussions, review of assigned case studies, etc. At these times, students and faculty must log into the course at a predetermined time as specified in individual course syllabi.
+Some courses will require one to three hours of synchronous learning over seven weeks that may cover course overviews, lectures, faculty-student discussions, review of assigned case studies, etc. At these times, students and faculty must log into the course at a predetermined time as specified in individual course syllabi.

-The capstone course, HAD 509 - Administrative Issues, is normally taken in the final semester prior to graduation, and draws upon the knowledge, skills, and abilities developed throughout the MHA program.
-A 3-credit 150 hour internship is required (HAD 580).
-HAD 508 can be taken contemporaneously with HAD 509 or immediately after HAD 509.
+The capstone course, HAD 509- Administrative Issues, is normally taken in the final semester prior to graduation, and draws upon the knowledge, skills, and abilities developed throughout the MHA program.
+HAD 506 can be taken contemporaneously with HAD 509.